codinux-gmbh/quarkus-elasticsearch-logger/README.md

 (!)
 Important: For having nanosecond precision the type of the timestamp field has to be set before the first log is send to the index.
 Elasticsearch's dynamic mapping for date fields is `date`, which only has milliseconds precisions.
-The mapping of a field cannot be changed after the first record is indexed!
+The mapping of a field cannot be changed after the first record is indexed.

 You have multiple options to create the correct mapping beforehand.
 For all the following examples replace `http://localhost:9200` with the URL of your Elasticsearch instance, `my_app_logs` with the name of your log index and